-If POST detects a memory error in any part of the system board memory, an attempt is made to deactivate the physical 1MB block of memory that contains the error.
+If POST detects a memory error on the 1MB or 2MB memory card, an attempt is made to deactivate the physical 1MB block of memory that contains the error.
 The addresses assigned to the deactivated block are reassigned to the next physical block of system board memory, if installed (the first 1MB of memory address space cannot be assigned to memory installed in any of the Micro Channel connectors).
 If 1MB of valid system board memory cannot be found, the system sets the memory size according to the last good memory available and allows a system reset; however, if a minimum of 64KB of good memory cannot be found, POST cannot recover from the error.